izharus/hallowen_modpacks/README.md

   "api_url": "https://raw.githubusercontent.com/...", // used for downloading file/
-  "yan_obj_storage": "key/to/file/file.ext", // object key to the file in yan obj storage "hash": "hash_value", // hash of the file "install_on_client": false, // true if it needs to be installed on the client "install_on_server": true, // true if it needs to be installed on the server "dist_file_path": "where_to_download_file"
+  "yan_obj_storage": "key/to/file/file.ext", // object key to the file in yan obj storage "hash": "hash_value", // hash of the file "dist_file_path": "where_to_download_file"
 }
 ```